m-housh/SwiftUIValidations/README.md

     var body: some View {
         Form {

-            // Error text would be `Required: not empty` ValidatingTextField("Name", text: $nameText, validator: .prefix("Required: ", !.empty && .count(5...)))
+            // Error texts would be `["Required: not empty", "Required: at least 5 characters"]` ValidatingTextField("Name", text: $nameText, validator: .prefix("Required: ", !.empty && .count(5...)))

             // Hook in and create custom error view, only showing the first error.